-In addition to the Alban Way and Green Ring, there are a number of off-road cycle routes and traffic-free cycle paths across St Albans that link into the Alban Way and surrounding areas.
-The context of the Alban Way in the local and regional cycle network can be viewed using the following resources:
+There are a number of off-road cycle routes and traffic-free cycle paths across St Albans that link into the Alban Way and surrounding areas.
+These can be viewed on the SADC and Sustrans websites:

-2.5.2 Site entrances
+2.5.2 SITE ENTRANCES

-There are multiple access points along the Alban Way, including both formally adopted and managed entrances, and informal 'desire lines'.
-An objective of site management is to ensure that the formal access points are kept in good repair, and the ability to enter/ exit the route at different points is promoted through relevant access maps and signage.
+There are multiple access points along the Alban Way, including both formal and informal entrances.
+An objective of site management is to ensure formal and popular access points are kept in good repair, and promoted through relevant access maps and signage.